Doppelmayr

 “Mobility is set to remain a mega-trend in the future and ropeways will definitely play a key role when it comes to implementing sustainable and eco-friendly mobility solutions within a short space of time, whether it’s on the mountainside or in cities.
 We are convinced, in cities especially, it will be a mix of different technologies networking together and complimenting one another.”

 Preach it Thomas… we couldn’t agree more.
-Then the vision of “Future Concept Urban” is unveiled:
+Watch the segment below when the vision of “Future Concept Urban” is unveiled:

 Is it a supergondola?